 By January 1, 2025, subject to certain exemptions*, anyone who operates a recreational motorized vessel on California state waterways will be required to have their California Boater Card in their possession or face a fine.

-The requirement for having a California Boater Card is currently being phased in.
+The requirement for having a California Boater Card (sometimes called a 'boating license') is currently being phased in.

 "Motorized vessels" includes motor boats and jet skis.
 But the category may include less well known watercraft such as motorized hydrofoil surfboards.